Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states when to use (when question is whether endpoint responds and what response it returns) and when not to use (not for authenticated flows, POST side effects, JS execution, deeper business logic).
-Provides clear guidance.
+Explicitly states when to use ('simply whether an endpoint currently responds') and when not to use (authenticated flows, POST side effects, JavaScript execution, deeper business logic).
+Provides clear guidance on appropriate use cases.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.